Wednesday, September 27, 2017

 "But that buys time for the cops, right?"
 Tanika chimes in.
 She's a Half Moon, like Kelvin, and he has been mentoring her these past couple of days.
 Probably because he hasn't sired any offspring, she serves as a surrogate for his paternal instincts.
 Or he needs to get some hobbies.

 "Eh...
 UCPD is overworked and understaffed.
 If the FBI stepped in like the serial killer shows on TV, yeah, it might be enough to bandage things for now.
 I ain't got much faith in that happening."
-I respect law enforcement as much as the next guy who can turn into a ten foot hairball, which isn't enough for me to give them the benefit of the doubt here.
+I respect law enforcement as much as the next guy who can turn into a nine foot hairball, which isn't enough for me to give them the benefit of the doubt here.
 "But a band-aid beats active bleeding."

 "Whatever we can do to help, we're down.
 No one enjoys being manipulated."
 I feel for Ella.
 She isn't used to someone else calling the shots.
 It's been a while but I remember how shitty that used to be.